raoufbouklab/managereports/README.md

 # Manage Reports

-Generate a report using Spring Boot, Thymleaf, bootstrap
+Generate a report using Spring Boot, Thymleaf, bootstrap and css

 # Getting Started